sonocotta/st7789-orangepi-python/README.md

 sudo pip3 install OrangePi.ST7789
 ````

-You will also need to make sure I2C and SPI are enabled in raspi-config (`sudo raspi-config`) - you can find them under Interface Options.
+You will also need to make sure SPI is enabled in armbian-config (`sudo armbian-config`) - you can find them under Interface Options.

 # Examples